Kolosowski/AlignedCollectionView/README.md

 # UICenteredCollectionView

-Allows you to center collection items with automatic/configured sizes also dynamically calculates self size.
+`UICenteredCollectionView` allows you to center items any sizes (automatic or custom size), also it calculates self size depends on items size and edge insets and handles vertical scroll.

 ## Requirements